Skyakash990/expense-tracker-php/README.md

 ✅ AJAX-based updates and deletions (no page reloads)
 ✅ Responsive Bootstrap 5 UI
 ✅ Secure with PHP Sessions & Prepared Statements
+✅ Added Chart.js for show Expenses in chart view

 ---